mtrajano/laravel-swagger/README.md

 ## Definitions

-You can define the annotation `@model` in your method, or a global on controller.
+You can define the annotation `@model` with the Model full path in the method or controller (For all methods) doc block comment.
-It says that the action refs the model in your response.
+It says that the action refs the model in the response.
 E.g.:

 ```php
 // Model definition on method: